rishitajain7/hdfc-loanapproval-model/README.md

 Loan Approval Prediction Model

 📌 Project Overview
-This project predicts whether a loan will be approved based on applicant data.
+This project is a Machine Learning model that predicts whether a loan application will be approved or not based on applicant details.
+It uses data preprocessing, feature scaling, and a trained model to make predictions.

 📁 Files
 - hdfc_train.py → training model